Book IV — The Marshal's Almanac

 These values are calibrated for starting PCs (HP 9–13, Defense 9–12, Pool 4–7).
 For sessions 9+, increase enemy Pools by +1 and HP by +2–3 per tier to maintain tension.

 Tiers are shorthand for combat weight.
-Don’t mix the tier baseline with creature quirks: a Stormcaller is technically a Boss, but it’s also a localized extinction event.
+Don’t mistake the tier baseline for the whole creature: a Stormcaller is technically a Boss, but it’s also a localized extinction event.
 The XP rating is the encounter-budget hook; the description and abilities are the narrative weight.

 Encounter Budgets